BFRBUILT FOR RANK

 The Results

-Comparing the 10 days of pre-launch data (March 14–23) — projected forward to a 26-day window for an apples-to-apples comparison — against the 26 days after go-live (March 24 – April 19), the numbers from Google Search Console tell a clear story:
+Comparing the 10 days of pre-launch data (March 14–23) against the 103 days after go-live (March 24 – July 4), the numbers from Google Search Console tell a clear story — and the story keeps getting louder every time we update this page.

 Search Visibility